ctrlplusb/react-injectables/README.md

 Here are a few basic properties you should be aware of:

-   * All "injection" happens within the first render cycle by react-dom (if both an Injectable and Injector exist within the react dom tree).
-This is intentionally to try and keep things as "uni-directional" / "input -> output" as possible.
+   * All injection happens within the initial render cycle by react-dom.
+Injection does not cause a double render to occur.
+This is a result of us trying to intentionally keep injection as "uni-directional" / "input -> output" as possible.
-   * If an Injector is removed from the tree then it's injected elements will automatically be removed from the Injectable target.
-   * Any new Injectors within the tree will automatically have their injected content rendered within the Injectable target.
-   * Multiple instances of an Injector will not cause multiple instances of the injection element to be rendered within the Injectable target.
-Only unique instances are passed through to the Injectable target.
-   * You can use the Injector higher order function to create multiple injector sources, all the unique elements will be passed through to the Injectable target.
-   * Injectors are allowed to exist before any Injectable instances.
-Once the Injectable instance is rendered then existing Injectors will have their injections rendered within the Injectable.

    * You can have multiple instances of an Injectable rendered in your app.
 They will all recieve the same injected content from their respective Injectors.

+   * You can create multiple Injectors using the Injector higher order function.
+The rendered Injectors shall have their injected elements collected and passed through to the Injectable target(s).
+For example, you may want to pass in action buttons from different components into an InjectableActions component.

+   * Multiple renders of the same Injector instance will not result in duplicate content being rendered within the Injectable target(s).
+Only unique instances are passed through to the Injectable target(s).

+   * If an Injector is removed from the tree then it's injected elements will automatically be removed from the Injectable target.

+   * Any new Injectors that are rendered into the tree will automatically have their injected content rendered within any rendered Injectable target(s).

+   * Injectors are allowed to be rendered before any Injectables.
+Once a related Injectable instance is rendered then any content from existing Injectors will automatically be rendered by the newly rendered Injectable.

    * You should create a new Injectable/Injector HOC pair (via the prepInjection function) for every Injectable target you would like.

 ## Examples